 The Court's countywide PSC network includes Drug, Veteran's Treatment and Mental Health Court programs.
-The PSC operates with the goal of diverting individuals from prison, into treatment and recovery.
+The PSC operate with the goal of diverting individuals from prison, into treatment and recovery.
 Each of the three types of PSC, focus on the behavioral health needs of the participants, providing access to targeted treatment providers with specific interventions.
-A Trauma screening process is being developed and will be implemented to participants in the second phase of the PSC four phase program.
+A Trauma screening process was developed and is now administered to participants in the second phase of the PSC four phase program.

 The Court continues its partnerships with treatment and recovery support service agencies in addition to making referrals to appropriate, community-based, health and social service providers.
 The services will be sensitive to issues of race, culture, religion, gender, age, ethnicity, and sexual orientation.